gshipley/enterprise_training/AdminTraining.md

 ##**Cleaning up an application**

 As users start developing an application and deploying changes to OpenShift Enterprise, the application will start consuming some of the available disk space that is part of their quota.
-The space is consumed by the git repository, log files, temp files, and unused application libraries.
-OpenShift provides a disk space cleanup tool to help users manage the application disk space.
+This space is consumed by the git repository, log files, temp files, and unused application libraries.
+OpenShift Enterprise provides a disk space cleanup tool to help users manage the application disk space.
 This command is also available under *rhc app* and performs the following functions:

-* Runs the git gc command on the application's remote git repository
+* Runs the *git gc* command on the application's remote git repository
 * Clears the application's /tmp and log file directories.
 These are specified by the application's *OPENSHIFT_LOG_DIR** and *OPENSHIFT_TMP_DIR* environment variables.
 * Clears unused application libraries.
-This means that any library files previously installed by a git push command are removed.
+This means that any library files previously installed by a *git push* command are removed.

-To clean up the disk run the command as shown below.
+To clean up the disk space on your application gear, run the following command:

 	$ rhc app tidy -a firstphp

 ##**SSH to application gear**

-OpenShift allows remote access to the application via the Secure Shell protocol (SSH).
+OpenShift allows remote access to the application gear by using the Secure Shell protocol (SSH).
 [Secure Shell (SSH)](http://en.wikipedia.org/wiki/Secure_Shell) is a network protocol for securely getting access to a remote computer.
-SSH uses RSA public key cryptography for both connection and authentication.
+SSH uses RSA public key cryptography for both the connection and authentication.
 SSH provides direct access to the command line of your application gear on the remote server.
-After you are logged in on the remote server you can use the command line to directly manage the server, check logs and test quick changes.
+After you are logged in on the remote server, you can use the command line to directly manage the server, check logs and test quick changes.
 OpenShift Enterprise uses SSH for :

-* Performing Git operations.
+* Performing Git operations
-* Remote access your application gear.
+* Remote access your application gear

 The SSH keys were generated and uploaded to OpenShift Enterprise by rhc setup command we executed in a previous lab.
-You can verify that SSH keys are uploaded by logging into OpenShift Enterprise web console and clicking on the "My Account" tab as shown below.
+You can verify that SSH keys are uploaded by logging into the OpenShift Enterprise web console and clicking on the "My Account" tab as shown below.

 ![](http://training.runcloudrun.com/images/sshkeys.png)

-**Note:** If you don't see any entry under "Public Keys" then you can either upload the SSH keys by clicking on "Add a new key" or run the *rhc setup* command again.
-This will create an ssh keypair in <User.Hom>/.ssh folder if not present and upload to OpenShift server.
+**Note:** If you don't see an entry under "Public Keys" then you can either upload the SSH keys by clicking on "Add a new key" or run the *rhc setup* command again.
+This will create a SSH key pair in <User.Home>/.ssh folder and upload the public key to the OpenShift Enterprise server.

 After the SSH keys are uploaded, you can SSH into the application gear as shown below.
 SSH is installed by default on most UNIX like platforms such as Mac OS X and Linux.
 For windows, you can use [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/).
 Instructions for installing Putty can be found [on the OpenShift website](https://openshift.redhat.com/community/page/install-and-setup-putty-ssh-client-for-windows).

 	$ ssh UUID@appname-namespace.example.com

 You can get the SSH URL by running *rhc app show* command as shown below:

 	$ rhc app show -a firstphp
 	Password: ****